-Total War: Three Kingdoms is an unusual game in terms of DLC — by choosing such a specific historical period in which to base a game, the options for expansion are immediately limited.
-Sure, you can try and re-skin an entire grand campaign and jump hundreds of years, but we’ve seen the middling results of that in the past such as with Empire Divided for Total War: Rome II or Total War: Attila’s Age of Charlemagne expansion.
+Total War: Three Kingdoms is an unusual game in terms of DLC: by choosing such a specific historical period in which to base a game, the options for expansion are immediately limited.
+Sure, you can try and re-skin an entire grand campaign and jump hundreds of years, but we’ve seen the middling results of that in the past and even early Three Kingdom’s DLC attempts were a bit lack-lustre.

-The far better DLC model is keeping the campaign, but adding new characters, units and faction mechanics, which is what they’ve been doing quite successfully for Total War: Warhammer II.
+The far better DLC model is keeping the campaign, but adding new characters, units and faction mechanics, which is what developer Creative Assembly has been doing quite successfully for Total War: Warhammer II.

-Here is a quick list of every piece of Total War: Three Kingdoms DLC released so far:
+Here is a quick list of every piece of Total War: Three Kingdoms DLC and expansion released so far:

 The expansions have definitely gotten better as time has gone on, with A World Betrayed being our favourite so far.
 Let’s take a look at each add-on in a bit more detail…